SPORT INJURIES

 By focusing on recovery and training smarter, you can achieve the same, or even better results.
 Often with fewer workouts.

-OUR TREATMENT
+OUR TREATMENT FOR SPORTS INJURY

 In case of sports injuries, we will first investigate what exactly is going on and whether there is something we can already do to provide relief.
 It is very important to get back to your normal movements as soon as possible.
 We will also look for the cause of your injury.
 If you fell and you have broken something, then the cause is fairly clear.
 But why do you suddenly suffer from a muscle while you have been doing the same sport for years?
 Maybe there is something in the kinetic chain that does not quite work as it should.
 This could have made you activate compensation mechanisms without knowing.
 We are experts in finding these compensation mechanisms and in solving them.